JenniferTjen/CPSC_210-Habbit_The_Habit_Rabbit/README.md

 * I want to be able to _add progress_ to the habits that I have done.
 * I want to be able to _view the list of pre-determined habits_ and their progresses towards the goal.
 * I want to be able to _match my Habbit's condition to how consistent_ I am in doing my habits.
+* When I select the quit option from the application menu, I want to _be reminded to save my habits to file_ and have the option to do so or not.
+* As a user, when I start the application, I want to be _given the option to load my habits progression_ from file.

 ## made by Jennifer Tjen
 ## 31849888